chenyichao1993/dronefocal/src/content/guides/beginner-drone-buying-guide.md

 3. **Visit local stores** to see drones in person
 4. **Join online communities** for support and advice
 5. **Start with a simulator** to practice flying
+6. Read our focused guide <a href="/guides/best-drones-for-beginners" target="_blank" rel="noopener noreferrer">Best Drones for Beginners: How to Choose Your First Drone</a> for a budget‑oriented decision framework
+7. Learn about safety and common regulatory themes in the <a href="/tutorials/drone-safety-and-regulations-guide" target="_blank" rel="noopener noreferrer">Drone Safety and Regulations Guide for Everyday Pilots</a>

 Happy flying!